In a Nutshell:

 Recommended for: Anyone who can afford it, plus the lift, truck, or van to get it from one place to another (and the extra battery to extend its range).

 Is your mobility issue cramping your lifestyle?
-Do you miss weekends spent hiking, fishing, camping and more?
+Do you miss weekends spent hiking, fishing, camping, and more?

-An Overview of the TerrainHopper Mobility Scooter
+Key Features of the TerrainHopper Mobility Scooter

 TerrainHopper Overlander 4ZS Specifications